danlevimb/sql-server-recovery-validation-framework/docs/architecture/core-components.md

 These components operate together as a coordinated pipeline:

-- The orchestration layer initiates recovery validation scenarios
+- The orchestration layer evaluates policies and initiates execution
+- The backup execution layer generates backup artifacts
-- The restore execution layer reconstructs and applies the restore chain
+- The restore execution layer reconstructs and applies restore chains
 - The validation layer verifies recovery correctness at the data level
 - The telemetry layer records execution and validation evidence
 - The configuration layer governs behavior across all components